 3.You can also do a free flow search in our Search Box with the illustration's title or your name to find its footprint across StoryWeaver.Can I sell my illustration to another organization?

 Sure you can.
 The illustration is ultimately your work and you have every right to make a commercial gain out of it.
-However since the work is licensed under CC-BY the organization is not obligated to pay you.
-Our suggestion in this case is to let the organization know about StoryWeaver and its objective (building free story repository to the children in India with no access to reading material) and persuade them to compensate you for your efforts.
+However since the work is licensed under CC-BY the organisation is not obligated to pay you.
+Our suggestion in this case is to let the organisation know about StoryWeaver and its objective (building free story repository to the children in India with no access to reading material) and persuade them to compensate you for your efforts.
 Please note that StoryWeaver will not intervene in this matter.Will I get paid if another organization uses my illustration?

 As a good practice an organization using your work for commercial gains should pay you, although the CC BY license under which all content is licensed on StoryWeaver does not bind them to do so.Will I get attributed for my illustration?